swekondaparthi/NOTES/README.md

 RHEL NFS does not fully support all POSIX locking and caching semantics.
 Testing uncovered issues with certain apps using shared storage, such as the internal registry and HA databases.
 Therefore, using RHEL NFS to back PVs used by core services is not recommended.

+Download and extract the **root CA certificates from vCenter.** wget vcenter.sddc.vmwaremc.com/downloads/certs/download.zip

+vSphere volumes are backed by VMware vSphere Virtual Machine Disk (VMDK) files.
+Because vSphere volumes are provided by a traditional virtualization platform, they have the following limitations compared to OpenShift Data Foundation:

+Support for **RWO** access mode only
+No regional HA or portability
+**Incompatible with volume snapshots**
+**Vendor lock-in**

+The control plane and compute nodes in an OpenShift cluster frequently communicate with each other. **All communication between cluster nodes is protected by mutual authentication based on per-node TLS certificates.***

+All per-node TLS certificates have a short expiration life of 24 hours (the first time) and **30 days** (after renewal).